Go to integrated search

 New York courts scrutinize indemnification clauses closely, particularly those that require one party to defend the other against its own negligence.
 General Obligations Law Section 5322 prohibits indemnification for a party's own sole negligence in construction contracts, and courts apply similar principles to professional services.
 An indemnification clause should clearly identify which party bears risk for specific events: client indemnifies provider for claims arising from client-supplied materials; provider indemnifies client for claims arising from provider's breach of professional standards.
 Courts in the Southern District of New York and state trial courts require that indemnification language be unambiguous.

-4. Confidentiality and Intellectual Property Rights
+4. How a Business Lawyer NYC Protects Confidentiality and Intellectual Property

 Professional service providers often access confidential client information or develop work product during the engagement.
 The agreement should define what constitutes confidential information, how long confidentiality obligations survive termination, and what exceptions apply (for example, information already public, required disclosures to courts or regulators).
 Intellectual property ownership must also be addressed: does the client own all work product, or does the provider retain rights to methodologies, templates, or tools developed independently?